-The summary of the results obtained by solving the four models~$(\mathsf{BPMD})$, $(\mathsf{BPMD_d})$, and the corresponding models without $z$ variables introduced in Section~\ref{sec:proj}, $(\mathsf{BPMD\text{-}z})$ and $(\mathsf{BPMD_d\text{-}z})$, either with the constraints on the number of packages or the duration of the route are reported in Tables~\ref{tab:1}--\ref{tab:2} and Tables~\ref{tab:3}--\ref{tab:4}, respectively.
-Tables~\ref{tab:1} and~\ref{tab:3} have two blocks of columns: one for model~$(\mathsf{BPMD})$, the other one for the corresponding model without $z$ $(\mathsf{BPMD\text{-}z})$.
-Similarly, Tables~\ref{tab:2} and~\ref{tab:4} have two blocks of columns: one for model~$(\mathsf{BPMD_d})$, the other one for the corresponding model without $z$ $(\mathsf{BPMD_d\text{-}z})$.
-For each model, we report: \textit{$\text{LB}_h$}, the average lower bound returned by the heuristic; \textit{$\text{time}_h$}, the average computing time needed by the heuristic to return the solution; \textit{\#opt}, the number of instances solved to optimality; \textit{LB}, the average lower bound at termination; \textit{UB}, the average upper bound at termination; \textit{gap}, the average percent gap returned by Cplex at termination; \textit{time}, the average computing time in seconds; \textit{septime}, the average time in seconds needed for separation of both the value function constraints, and either the subtour constraints or the route value constraint (when $z$ variables are projected out); \textit{\#sep}, the average number of separated integer solutions; \textit{\#nodes}, the average number of nodes of the branch-and-cut tree at termination.
-Tables~\ref{tab:1} and \ref{tab:2} consist of two parts: the first part is associated with the 15 ``Chao instances'', and the second part with the 12 ``Solomon instances''.
-Instead, Tables~\ref{tab:3} and \ref{tab:4} report the average results on the ``Chao instances'' only, since they are the only ones with the information on the route duration.
+At this point, we move to discuss the results of the BPMD models.
+The results on models~$(\mathsf{BPMD})$ and $(\mathsf{BPMD_d})$, and their respective versions without ${z}$ variables introduced in Section~\ref{sub:proj}, $(\mathsf{BPMD\text{-}z})$ and $(\mathsf{BPMD_d\text{-}z})$, either with the constraints on the number of packages or the duration of the route, are reported Tables~\ref{tab:1}--\ref{tab:2} and Tables~\ref{tab:3}--\ref{tab:4}, respectively.
+Tables~\ref{tab:1} and~\ref{tab:3} have two blocks of columns: one for model~$(\mathsf{BPMD})$ and the other one for $(\mathsf{BPMD\text{-}z})$.
+Similarly, Tables~\ref{tab:2} and~\ref{tab:4} have two blocks of columns: one for model~$(\mathsf{BPMD_d})$ and the other one for $(\mathsf{BPMD_d\text{-}z})$.
+For each model, we report: \textit{$\text{LB}_h$}, the average lower bound returned by the heuristic given in Algorithm~\ref{algo:heuristic1}; \textit{\#opt}, the number of instances solved to optimality; \textit{LB}, the average lower bound at termination; \textit{UB}, the average upper bound at termination; \textit{gap}, the average percentage gap returned by Cplex at termination; $\overline{\text{\textit{gap}}}$, the average percentage gap between the $\text{\textit{UB}}^{\min}$ (minimum between \textit{UB} and the upper bound returned by the solution of the $(\mathsf{WTA\text{-}PTP\text{-}MD})$ formulation~\eqref{eq:wta-ptp-md}) and LB; \textit{time}, the average computing time in seconds; \textit{septime}, the average time in seconds needed for the separation of both the value function constraints, and either the subtour constraints or the route value constraint (when ${z}$ variables are projected out); \textit{\#sep}, the average number of separated integer solutions; \textit{\#nodes}, the average number of nodes of the branch-and-cut tree at termination.
+Tables~\ref{tab:1} and \ref{tab:2} consist of two parts: the first part is associated with the 15 \textit{Chao instances}, and the second part with the 12 \textit{Solomon instances}.
+Instead, Tables~\ref{tab:3} and \ref{tab:4} report average results on the \textit{Chao instances} only because they are the only ones with the information on the route duration.
 Each row reports the margin set $M$ considered.